Choose a language en

 LVMs and Mapgen

-Don’t use minetest.get_voxel_manip() with mapgen, as it can cause glitches.
-Use minetest.get_mapgen_object("voxelmanip") instead.
+Don’t use core.get_voxel_manip() with mapgen, as it can cause glitches.
+Use core.get_mapgen_object("voxelmanip") instead.

 Reading Nodes